aiqc/AIQC/docs/index.rst

    aiqc.setup() # create & connect to the database.

 - Example datasets built into package.
-Example image datasets in github repo.

-- Use any IDE (jupyter, rstudio, vscode, pycharm, spyder) & OS (win, mac, lin).
+- Use any IDE (Jupyter, RStudio, VSCode, PyCharm, Spyder) & OS (Win, Mac, Lin).

-- Easy to learn with 2 step tutorials: make a `Pipeline` to feed an `Experiment`.
+- Easy to learn, 2-step tutorials: `Pipeline` that feeds into an `Experiment`.